Notes on the Use of Detail in the Mnemosyne Atlas

 Is not the role of the detail/fragment to deflagrate from within the medium of an image, making its energetic potential visible through a rupture and thus tracing the mnestic processes we carry out, looking at it?
 The gesture has real power, which is so intense as to obscure the artistic work.
 This could be referred to as an inverted use of Morelli’s detail: from the opposite pole to attributionalism, in Panel 46 the semantic power of the nymph’s fragment lies in being orphaned of an identifying origin, but at the same time being strongly identitarian by itself.

 It is interesting to note that this use of ‘minor’ art as perfectly overlapping with the ‘official’ art piece (if not more authoritative for Warburg’s cultural history of art), is already discernible in the layout of the Hamburg scholar’s published articles.
 By analysing the editorial structure of 1902 first publication of Bildniskunst und florentinisches Bürgertum, it is interesting to note how, in the layout of the essay, the subjects are recognised by iconographic pieces of evidence.
-While Alinari photos of the described subjects – the ones that later will be featured in the Bilderatlas Mnemosyne – are located as an appendix at the end of the essay, the medals of Lorenzo, Poliziano, and Leo X, as well as Luigi Pulci in the fresco by Filippino Lippi, are mounted in the text layout.
+While Alinari’s photos of the described subjects – the ones that will be later featured in the Bilderatlas Mnemosyne – are located as an appendix at the end of the essay, the medals of Lorenzo, Poliziano, and Leo X, as well as Luigi Pulci in the fresco by Filippino Lippi, are mounted in the text layout.
 The medals represent the same characters and could be considered equal than the details extrapolated from the fresco.
 Once again, the cultural expression of the context is superimposable, if not even more important, in isolating the figure.

 The analysis of the ‘zoom’ device can be one of the ways to study the composition methodology of the Atlas: this essay is therefore intended as an initial survey of the recurrences of the use of details in Mnemosyne, as well as an attempt to take the first steps towards its theorization through the cases of Panel 39 and Panel 46.
-In order to continue this research, it will be necessary to carry out systematic work on individual images and on the panels.
+In order to continue this research, it is necessary to carry out systematic work on individual images and on the panels.
 The complexity of the Atlas, furthermore, makes it impossible to stop at two levels in the use of this compositional tool: without committing the sin of taxonomy, there could be more than two types of ‘zoom’ and their application could reveal new ways to the exegesis of Warburg’s corpus.

 - Mnemosyne Atlas